 Montero's Wigu Hill Rare Earth Element Retention License was expropriated by the Tanzanian government in 2018 when the Mining (Local Content) Regulations 2018, published on January 10, 2018, cancelled all previously issued Retention Licenses.
-The Company commenced exploration activities on the project in March 2008 under a prospecting license, before obtaining a five-year retention license for the property in 2015.
-See Note 11.
+The Company commenced exploration activities on the project in March 2008 under a prospecting license, before obtaining a five-year Retention License for the property in 2015.
 On January 10, 2018 the Government of Tanzania cancelled all Retention Licenses at which point they ceased to have any legal effect.

-During the year ended December 31, 2021 the dispute resolution process dealing with the expropriation of the Wigu Hill rare earth element project in Tanzania was underway.
-The International Centre for Settlement of Investment Disputes' ("ICSID") arbitration tribunal was constituted on the November 18, 2021 signaling that the process initiated by Montero to protect its investment and exploration rights in Tanzania will now proceed.
-The arbitration tribunal is composed of Dr Achille Ngwanza, who will act as president, Mr Eric Teynier, an arbitrator appointed by Montero and Mr Cecil W. M. Abraham, an arbitrator appointed by the government of Tanzania.
-ICSID requires that each party to the dispute make a deposit of US\$ 150,000, after which a first hearing to establish the procedural calendar for the proceedings will be held within 60 days.
+The Company is seeking damages from the Tanzanian government over the expropriation of the Retention Licenses before the International Centre for Settlement of Investment Disputes, part of the World Bank group.
+An arbitration process is underway, but the outcome remains uncertain at this time (Note 12).